JBH97-dev/JBH97-dev/README.md

 # 👋 Hi, I'm Jecer Ben Hammouda

-🚀 **Embedded & IoT Engineer | Embedded Systems Developer | Problem Solver**
+🚀 **Embedded & IoT Engineer | Embedded Systems Developer | Freelancer**

 I am an **Embedded Systems and IoT Engineer** with 2+ years of experience in **firmware development, hardware/software integration, and connected devices**.
 I love working at the intersection of **low-level drivers, communication protocols, and IoT infrastructures** to bring reliable, real-world applications to life.
+I am currently a Fulltime freelancer with over 4 embedded projects in my portfolio.
+I prefer freelancing as it gives me motivation to solve real world problems and gives me a respectable life-work balance.

 ---